Authentication: API Keys and Idempotency

 Rotation workflow

-1. Create a new token in the target environment.
+1. Create a new API key on the project.

 2. Deploy backend changes to use the new token.